Swapna Barman

-Swapna Barman (born 29 October 1996) is an Indian heptathlete.
+Swapna Barman (born 29 October 1996) is an Indian heptathlete and politician.
 She won the gold medal at 2018 Asian Games and placed first in the Heptathlon at the 2017 Asian Athletics Championships.
 In August 2019, she was honoured with the Arjuna Award.
 In 2022, she took gold medals in the high jump and the heptathlon at the National Games of India.

 Career

 Barman was born in Ghospara village near Jalpaiguri, West Bengal in 1996 in a poor Rajbongshi family.
 She is unusual in having six toes on each foot.
 Her mother Basana worked on a tea estate and her father, Panchanan Barman, was a rickshaw driver and is bed-ridden after having suffered a stroke in 2013, making life tricky for his four children.
 She found it difficult to find the right food and her unusual feet caused her pain because she could not afford extra wide running shoes.
 Swapna uses her prize money to look after her family who live in a house without a concrete wall.
 In 2016, she won a scholarship of in recognition of the success she had at athletics.
 She trains at the Sports Authority of India campus at Kolkata.

 In 2016, she was supported by the GoSports Foundation through the Rahul Dravid Athlete Mentorship Programme.

 Barman won the gold at 2018 Asian Games, she accomplished this despite a jaw injury.
 Barman collapsed during the final event of the 2017 Asian Athletics Championships – Women's heptathlon which was the 800 metres where she was fourth.
 However Barman had broken many of her personal records and she had gained enough points from the previous six events to take gold.

 In 2020, she lost out on funding but said that she would continue to train at her home in Jalpaiguri, West Bengal.